Written by Ingrid Hoff

 So, I know I said I hate naming favourites but I can’t help myself, here are my Top 5 Hydrangeas:

-3. Cityline series, this is a real group, not another of my made-up ones.
+3. Cityline® series, this is a real group, not another of my made-up ones.
 They are distinguished for their compact growth and incredibly vibrant flowers.
 The mopheap flower balls are held upright on sturdy stems.
 Their compact growth habit makes them perfect for containers or small spaces.
-Check out ‘Rio’ with purple flowers with blue centres and the vibrant red and cream of ‘Paris’.
+Check out ‘Rio’ (pictured left) with purple flowers and blue centres, and the vibrant red and cream of ‘Paris’.

 2. ‘Miss Satori’ is easily my first choice for the best of the mophead hydrangeas.
 The first time I saw this hydrangea my jaw dropped, literally.
 And I’m not the only one to appreciate it, in 2014 it was awarded the Plant of the Year at the famous Chelsea Flower Show.
 The flowers are large, double and have a stunning variegation of creamy centres and dark rose-pink margins.
 And the foliage itself gives a show turning a lovely dark burgundy in the spring and fall.
 You get a double whammy of attractive flowers and foliage.